Magic Mirror (Snow White): Happily Ever After

 The Magic Mirror appeared as the Looking Glass in Happily Ever After voiced by Dom DeLuise.
 When Lord Maliss asks him where his sister the Evil Queen is and threatens it for information, the Looking Glass tells him that she has died trying to kill Snow White.
 After Snow White evaded Lord Maliss' dragon form, Lord Maliss consults the Looking Glass again as the Looking Glass tells him that Snow White and the Dwarfelles are heading to Rainbow Falls.
 When Snow White ventures to Lord Maliss' castle, the Looking Glass tells him that it will be tough for Snow White to find his castle.
 When the Dwarfelles enter Lord Maliss' castle and wonder where Lord Maliss has taken Snow White, the Looking Glass states that "beneath the Queen lies a secret door."
 After searching the area, they find a panel to the hidden door underneath the Evil Queen's bust.

 Snow White (1990)

 The Magic Mirror appears in the 1990 Snow White film voiced by Cam Clarke.
 He is shown as an anthropomorphic hand mirror who would often try to get the Evil Queen not to ask who is the fairest one of all.
 At the end of the movie following the Evil Queen's defeat, the Magic Mirror attended the wedding of Snow White and the Prince.

+Snow White and the Magic Mirror

+The Magic Mirror appears in Snow White and the Magic Mirror, voiced by an uncredited Doug Stone.
+This version appears as a disembodied wisecracking head and hands who does various impersonations like Humphrey Bogart, Jack Nicholson, Elvis Presley, Fred Rogers, Jerry Seinfeld, and Rod Serling.
+After Snow White ate the poison apple, the Evil Queen fired the Magic Mirror and threw it into the river when it claimed that it was the fairest in the land.
+At the end of the film, the Magic Mirror sang at Snow White's wedding to the prince after they found it in the river.